John Key, Bill English

 - Halt the 10-year rise in children experiencing physical abuse and reduce current numbers by 5% by 2017.

-- As at September 2013, the participation rate of children in ECE was up to 95.8% –showing that 1,640 more children are participating in ECE than at the same time in 2012.
+- As at December 2013, the participation rate of children in ECE was up to 95.7% – an overall increase of 0.5 percentage points from the same time last year.

 Boosting skills and employment

 - 85% of 18-year-olds will have achieved NCEA Level 2 or an equivalent qualification in 2017.

 - 55% of 25 to 34-year-olds will have a qualification at Level 4 or above in 2017.

 - The proportion of 18-year olds with NCEA Level 2 or equivalent qualification increased to 77.2 per cent in 2012, up from 74.3 per cent the previous year.